mratsim/weave-io-research/research/README.md

 Python Trio
 - https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/

-_Note from experience in eager execution vs delayed execution of compute graph in Machine Learning (which are similar to async task graphs), people found eager execution (Pytorch) significantly easier to reason about than lazy (Tensorflow)_
+_Note from experience in eager execution vs delayed execution of compute graph in Machine Learning (which are similar to async task graphs), people found eager execution (Pytorch) significantly easier to reason about than lazy (Tensorflow)._

+_Note 2: Rust seems to have come to the same conclusion.
+Rust features are delayed until they are polled_

 ## Languages write up